nasiryork/kuralabs_deployment_2/Documentation/Deployment_2_Documentation.md

         flask run &
         '''
 ```
-- The test stage run py.test and posts its results.
+- The test stage run the py.test file and posts its results.
 ```
 stage ('test') {
       steps {